Why is "cell" spelled this way?

 Step 3: Putting It All Together

-cell- A small room or a basic unit of living matter.
+cell- The smallest basic unit of a living organism.

 Spelling Notes